lukasroegner/homebridge-sonos-multiroom/README.md

 * Do nothing if the zone is already playing
 * Check if there is another Sonos zone that is already playing (if more than one Sonos zones are currently playing, a priority list that can be configured is used to determine which group to enter)
 * If found, enter the group of the Sonos zone that is already playing
-* If not, start playback (which means the last source, stream or radio of the respective Sonos zone is played back)
+* If not, start playback if auto-play is enabled (which means the last source, stream or radio of the respective Sonos zone is played back)

 The exposed accessories have the following logic when being switched OFF:
 * Check if you are playing your TV stream (i.e. Playbar/Playbase)